-Auckland Transport (AT) is proposing changes to Oteha Valley Road extension in Albany.
+Auckland Transport (AT) is making changes to Oteha Valley Road Extension in Albany.

 Project zone: North

-The proposed changes on Oteha Valley Road extension near its intersection with Dairy Flat Highway include:
+The changes released for public feedback on Oteha Valley Road extension near its intersection with Dairy Flat Highway included:

 - An extension of the dual traffic lanes on the southern side of the road at its intersection with Dairy Flat Highway.